-Meningitis: An infection of the membranes around a person's spinal cord and brain.
+Meningitis is an infection of the membranes around a person's spinal cord and brain.
 It can be caused by either a viral or bacterial infection and can be a very serious condition if left untreated.
 The bacteria is contagious and is typically transmitted through close personal contact such as coughing, sharing drinks and kissing.
 It is NOT spread by casual contacts, such as sitting next to a person with the illness.

 What are the symptoms?